goblint/analyzer/docs/developer-guide/testing.md

 The comparison input and the metadata in the patch headers are not necessary and can be removed.

+### Generate incremental tests
+The Mutation Generator in the bench repository (`bench/incremental-test-generation/`) enables you to generate and run incremental tests based on one single c file as input.
+You find more details in the readme file in the repository (`bench/incremental-test-generation/README.md`).

 ## Unit tests

 ### Running